CMC surfaces of revolution, Elliptic curves, Weierstrass-$\wp$ functions, and Algebraicity: Spacelike CMC surfaces of revolution in and Elliptic curves

 By following the ideas developed in section \ref{UNW}, in this section, we show that the only algebraic CMC rotational surfaces of revolution in $\mathbb E^3$ are the sphere and the right circular cylinders.
 This also aligns with the fact that the only algebraic non-zero CMC regular surfaces are spheres and cylinders (see \cite{DoCarmo}).

 As earlier, we consider the curve $\alpha(s)=(x(s),~ y(s))$, where $s\in I$, $I$ an open interval, and $y(s) > 0$ for all $s\in I$.
-We consider the surface of revolution generated by the curve $\alpha(s)$, which has a local parametric representation $s \in I$, $\theta \in (0, 2\pi)$, and $x_1$,$x_2$, $x_3$ denotes cartesian coordinates of $\mathbb R^3$.
+We consider the surface of revolution generated by the curve $\alpha(s)$, which has a local parametric representation $s \in I$, $\theta \in (0, 2\pi)$, and $x_1$,$x_2$, $x_3$ denotes Cartesian coordinates of $\mathbb R^3$.
 Here, we consider the surfaces of revolution as having mean curvature $H$ constant.
 Such surfaces are classified by a non-negative real parameter $B$ (see \cite{kenmotsu}).
-For instance, $B=1$ corresponds to a sphere, a surface of revolution with a mean curvature constant, and $B=1$ corresponds to a cylinder.
-Since each $B\in [0,\infty)$ corresponds to a surface of revolution having constant mean curvature, we denote such a surface by $S(H,~B)$, whose generating curve will be denoted by $X(s; H, B)$.
+For instance, $B=0$ corresponds to a sphere, a surface of revolution with a mean curvature constant, and $B=1$ corresponds to a cylinder, which are already known to be algebraic.
+Since each $B\in (0,\infty)$ corresponds to a surface of revolution having constant mean curvature, we denote such a surface by $S(H,~B)$, whose generating curve will be denoted by $X(s; H, B)$.
 We let $X(s;H,B) = (x(s), y(s))$.
 Then by Proposition $3.2$ in \cite{kenmotsu}, we have

 where $B \in [0,\infty)$.\\

 Similar to the Lorentzian case, we can prove the following lemma.